Although we don't yet know when we can meet together again as normal in our buildings, we can ponder and potentially

 And the blue hung behind it and we were full of awe.

-We forget the moments of love and cast out time; And the children who come to us, trusting the answers we give to their difficult and important questions!
+We forget the moments of love and cast out time; And the children who come to us, trusting the answers

 And there are shooting stars and rainbows and broad blue seas...